Life's Work

 • Multimedia

 It's a short list—the visionary leaders who are known for the significant way they've molded, shaped, formed and framed the National Aquarium as we know it.
-Jack Cover's name most certainly belongs there, too.
+Jack Cover's name most certainly belongs on it.

 Jack first joined the Aquarium as a herpetologist in 1987.
 Since 2004, he has served as the general curator, a broad and demanding role that he plans to step back from (at least full-time) at the end of this year.
 Jack started his Aquarium career working on the Hidden Life exhibit that's part of Upland Tropical Rain Forest and has played a part in creating every major exhibit since then, including Amazon River Forest, Australia: Wild Extremes, Blacktip Reef, Living Seashore and, most recently, Harbor Wetland.